Opsydee/Analysis-Of-PQ-Exercise-ID/README.md

 The codebase is structured as follows:
 - data/: Contains raw and processed datasets
 - notebooks/: Jupyter notebooks for exploration and analysis
-- src/: Scripts for preprocessing and model training
+- src/: Scripts for preprocessing
 - results/: Outputs, evaluation metrics, and visualizations
 # Future Work
 Potential improvements and next steps include: